A Stationary Action is Stable Information

 Planck's constant, in this view, sets the fundamental exchange rate between physical evolution and extractable knowledge.
 It determines how finely observers can carve up phase space, how precisely they can distinguish one history from another.
 The quantum-classical boundary lies not at a particular scale of size or energy, but at the threshold where informational consensus becomes possible.

-The principle of stationary action thus becomes a principle about the stability of information — a statement about where in the space of possible histories observers can find consensus.
-The classical trajectory is not the path nature "chose"; rather, it is the only history for which the internal phases of the system synchronize, allowing a stable, shared reality to condense out of the noisy background.
+The principle of stationary action thus becomes a principle about the stability of information — a statement about where in the space of possible histories observers can find consensus.[1]
+The classical trajectory is not the path nature "chose."
+It is the history where descriptions agree — where the relative entropy between neighboring accounts of what happened vanishes to first order, and a stable, shared fact condenses from the noise of all possible histories.